 For an all-wheel drive model, it's important to keep the tires properly inflated.
 For some tire sizes, the pressure specs are different for the front and rear tires; check the tire placard located on the driver's door jamb for the correct pressure.
 Improper tire pressure can cause variety of issues in all-wheel drive models, including jolts when accelerating or coming to a stop.

-Keep your BMW dry; spilled coffee or water leaking under the carpet can cause a lot of expensive problems with the electronics.
+Keep your BMW dry; spilled coffee or water leaking under the carpet or into the trunk can cause a lot of expensive problems with the electronics.

 at BMW USA - download a pdf. owner’s manual